- How To Travel Banff

 Speaking of the best free things to do in Banff, did you know you can skip taking the expensive Banff Gondola and hike up Sulphur Mountain instead?
 I love hiking up Sulphur Mountain knowing that I’m getting a great workout, enjoying incredible views of Banff and saving a ton of cash.

 Once at the top of Sulphur Mountain, you are free to enjoy all the same facilities at the top as the people who paid to take the Banff Gondola up.
 Trust me, if you are traveling to Banff on a budget, this is an excellent way to save some money and have an amazing experience doing so.

 The Sulphur Mountain hike is 10km return (5km each way) with approximately 750m of elevation gain.
 It takes about 2.5 hours to complete the round-trip hike.
 Granted, the Sulphur Mountain hike is difficult, but it’s common to see people of all ages and abilities making their way to the top.

 If you are visiting Banff on a budget, you may wish to avoid purchasing your own expensive sports gear like downhill skis, snowshoes, stand-up paddleboards, etc. You can easily travel to Banff without your own sports gear as you can rent your stuff there.

 If you can rent your gear in Calgary, you’ll likely enjoy the lowest prices, but Canmore and Banff have a good selection of gear rental shops as well.

-In closing, don’t let the potentially high cost of traveling to Banff scare you off – you can still travel to Banff on a budget.
-With these 8 easy tips, you can easily save tons of money and make your trip to Banff much more affordable.
+In closing, don’t let the potential high cost of traveling to Banff scare you off – you can still travel to Banff on a budget.
+With these 8 easy tips you can easily save tons of money and make your trip to Banff much more affordable.
 In the end, you will find Banff is more expensive than most destinations, but it is truly worth every single Loonie!